nkumar15/ansiblejenkins/README.md

 # Introduction

-This repository contain code to demonstrate a CICD pipeline for nginx configuration.
+This repository contain code to demonstrate a CICD pipeline for nginx configuration

 ## Infrastructure used are
 1. Jenkins